arminms/ranx/README.md

 ```
 ### Example
 You can find a complete example of the above approach in the [`example`](example/) folder along with build instructions.

+## Ranx utility

+Ranx library also comes with a command-line random number generator.
+Check the [ranx utility page](src/README.md).